 This prank Kevin McCallister pulls on The Wet Bandits would cost nearly $800 to clean up.
 Tar is extremely difficult to clean which would result in a lot of billed labor hours.

-A new doorknob would be around $130.
-Plus a few extra hundred dollars to install.
+A new doorknob like this one would be around $130.
+Plus a few extra dollars to install.

 Assuming there was fire damage to the door and/or wall, Mr. Goulding says that it’d be roughly $2350 to repair the damage.